 Sri Lankan expatriate helmer Salinda Perera returns from Hollywood to his native land to make his first feature, “Fisherman’s Daughter,” based on a ’70s novel.
+Perera vividly captures the evolution of a character over time as the film’s titular heroine totally integrates herself into a succession of very different roles.
 Though too long, flat and rather gauche in exposition, pic’s bald, feminist presentation of a slow self-actualization process in the Third World is strangely convincing and should assure continued fest play.

 With downcast eyes and garbed in an immaculate white confirmation gown, Valli (popular Sri Lankan star Sangeetha Weeraratne) reluctantly leaves the soaring columns, sacred music and close-knit girlish community of a convent orphanage for a crude hut and a bare subsistence-level living with her feisty aunt (Trelicia Gunawardena) and kindly uncle (Cyril Wickramage) in a fishing village.

 At first fastidiously holding a hankie to her nose to minimize the smell, soon Valli is slinging her fish basket with the best of them and organizing villagers to resist the feudal monopoly of the rich mudalali who owns the boats, controls the market and guarantees that the fisherfolk are trapped in an unbreakable cycle of poverty and dependency.